Resource Estimation#

 - meas_behaviorstr or callable

-A string or callable indicating the behavior of the ressource computation when measurements are performed.
-Available are
+A string or callable indicating the behavior of the resource computation when measurements are performed.
+Available strings are

 - Returns: